 Thomson Broadcast recognizes that it is essential to be able to deploy Microsoft security patches to our Windows-based products as quickly as possible.
 Of late, these updates are being released almost weekly.
 As Thomson Broadcast systems are used to meet the mission-critical requirements of your environment, we feel it is imperative that systems be kept up to date in order to maintain the highest level of security available.
 To that end, we encourage you to install all critical operating system updates provided by Microsoft.
 In the unlikely event that one of these updates causes ill effects to a Grass Valley system, you are urged to uninstall the update and contact Grass Valley customer service as soon as possible.
-Thomson Broadcast will investigate the incompatibility and, if necessary, provide a software update or workaround to allow our products to properly function with the Microsoft update in question.
+Thomson Broadcast will investigate the incompatibility and, if necessary, provide a software update in question.